 How to Apply

-Students are eligible to enter the Biomedical Engineering program when they have satisfied their freshman prerequisites and are ready to begin BME 24100.
+Students are eligible to enter the Biomedical Engineering program when they have satisfied their freshman prerequisites and are ready to begin Introductory Biomechanics (BME 24101 lecture and BME 24300 lab).
 In order to be eligible to move from Freshman Engineering to BME, students must:

 - Submit a brief application and faculty recommendation form, both also available from the BME department (SL220).
-This application should be submitted to the BME department (electronically or to SL 220) by April 1 in the academic year prior to enrolling in BME 24100 (typically the second semester of the freshman year).
+This application should be submitted to the BME department (electronically or to SL 220) by April 1 in the academic year prior to enrolling in Introductory Biomechanics (typically the second semester of the freshman year).

 The BME program has thus far been able to accommodate all interested students who satisfy these minimum requirements.
 As interest in the program grows, however, the application process may become more competitive.